 In special cases, it is sometimes appropriate to invite Musqueam to provide a spoken welcome at the beginning of an event.
 This applies primarily to official university-wide events involving the President, Chancellor, Board of Governors, or Deans.
-For these events, the UBC Ceremonies and Events Office is responsible for contacting Musqueam to request representative.
+For these events, the UBC Ceremonies and Events department is responsible for contacting Musqueam to request a representative.

-All other UBC events (including international, department-specific, student-led, alumni or external events) should be reviewed and referred by the UBC Ceremonies and Events Office before contacting Musqueam.
-This can be done by contacting ceremonies.office@ubc.ca.
+All other UBC events (including international, department-specific, student-led, alumni or external events) should be reviewed and referred by UBC Ceremonies and Events before contacting Musqueam.
+This can be done by emailing ceremonies.protocol@ubc.ca.

-If the UBC Ceremonies and Events Office reviews and refers an event, it can then be sent to the Musqueam Protocol Office (contact information on next page) with the below protocol request form for further review and consideration.
+If the UBC Ceremonies and Events department reviews and refers an event, it can then be sent to the Musqueam Protocol Office (contact information on the next page) with the below protocol request form for further review and consideration.